 Atlanta’s traffic ranks as the worst in the nation.
 Consequently, businesses in or around the city struggle to retain employees who face long, stressful daily commutes.
-In a effort to help tackle the traffic issue head on, BellSouth Corp. created the Atlanta Metro Plan - a $750 million, 3.1 million-sq.-ft. development that will consolidate its 23 office locations into three sites conveniently located along Atlanta's MARTA mass transit rail line.
+In a effort to help tackle the traffic issue head-on, BellSouth Corp. created the Atlanta Metro Plan a $750 million, 3.1 million-sq.-ft. development that will consolidate its 23 office locations into three sites conveniently located along the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail line.
 By September 2003, more than 15,000 BellSouth employees, or approximately 80 percent of its Atlanta-based staff, will be able to access their workplace via mass transit.

 The plan involves the construction of a total of six office buildings and a parking garage to accompany existing buildings in three business parks: Lenox Park, Lindbergh Station Center and Midtown Center.
 All three locations are within walking distance of MARTA stations.

-Midtown Center consists of two new buildings - 754 Peachtree St. and 725 West Peachtree - that will join the existing 40-story BellSouth Center, along with a mix of office, retail, restaurants and residential developments in the rejuvenated Midtown area.
+Midtown Center consists of two new buildings 754 Peachtree St. and 725 W. Peachtree that will join the existing 40-story BellSouth Center, along with a mix of office, retail, restaurants and residential developments in the rejuvenated Midtown area.
 The new buildings are scheduled to be completed in February 2002 and April 2003, respectively.
 A new parking deck will also be finished next February.

 Carter & Associates is the developer representing BellSouth.
 Several design firms are collaborating on the project, including Hellmuth Obata + Kassabaum Architects Inc.; Thompson, Ventulett, Stainback & Associates; Duckett Vandevere, Hillsman & Associates Inc.; Stanley Love-Stanley PC; Jova/Daniels/Busby; and Hendrick and Associates.